Gov. Perry: "The State of our State is Strong"

-In his State of the State speech, Governor Rick Perry was optimistic and praised the comparative strength of Texas’ economy.
-He had a message for those who’ve been painting a doom and gloom picture for Texas because of the state’s multi-billion dollar budget hole, “The core elements of our economy are strong and Texas is still the envy of the nation.”
+Texas Governor Rick Perry just gave his State of the State speech before a joint session of the Legislature.
+He was optimistic and praised the comparative strength of Texas’ economy.
+And he had a message for those who’ve been painting a doom and gloom picture for Texas because of the state’s multi-billion dollar budget hole, "The core elements of our economy are strong and Texas is still the envy of the nation."

-– The state should suspend funding for “non critical entities” such as the Historical Commission and the Commission on the Arts until the economy improves.
+The governor also proposed cutting bureaucracy and reducing spending.
+He said the state should suspend funding for what "non-mission critical" entities such as the Texas Historical Commission and the state's Commission on the Arts, until the economy improves.